AVNISHPATEL102/WordGame/README.md

 ->A display in which a person can find the words.

-->Providing a display in the PyCharm output console.
+->Providing a display of letters as a perfect grid matrix view in the PyCharm output console.